Competition Standards and Rules

 Where transgressions are found to occur, the Committee can apply a range of non-financial sanctions or conditions to redress harm or disadvantage ranging from admonition to suspension of playing rights.

-JPL competitions are eight ball, two frames per match team competitions played every Wednesday evening in participating bars on a home or away basis.The schedule of matches can be found on the website.The competition starts at 8pm sharp with practice time on the match table provided to the visiting team from 7.30pm.
+JPL competitions are eight ball, 16 individual per match.
+Team competitions played every Wednesday evening in participating bars on a home or away basis.The schedule of matches can be found on the website.The competition starts at 8pm sharp with practice time on the match table provided to the visiting team from 7.30pm.

 For the round robin phase, captains write the names of their players down on a scoreboard or agreed scoresheet one at a time in a predetermined order for the singles matches.The home team writes down the first name and each team takes successive turns to write down their player's name.In the finals, the lower ranked team nominates the first player for the first singles match.Frames are alternate break with the first break determined by a lag prior to the first frame of the evening's competition.Subsequent first breaks are to alternate between teams.The women's matches are an odd number of games apart, usually the 2nd and 5th matches, to enable both teams to break first in a match.